dgaydukov/cert-aws/files/sa.md

     * there is no custom headers
 * non-simple.
 CORS protocol require browser to send pre-flight OPTIONS request (it must have 3 headers: Origin/Access-Control-Request-Method/Access-Control-Request-Headers) for all non-simple cors requests.
 To support cors, api should response to this pre-flight request with 3 headers:
-* Access-Control-Allow-Methods - methods which are allow to be executed
+* `Access-Control-Allow-Methods` - methods which are allow to be executed
-* Access-Control-Allow-Headers - indicate which HTTP headers can be used during the actual request
+* `Access-Control-Allow-Headers` - indicate which HTTP headers can be used during the actual request
-* Access-Control-Allow-Origin - actual origin that allows to call request To enable cors for api gateway you have to add support to OPTIONS request with 3 headers and for simple request just add single `Access-Control-Allow-Origin` header.
+* `Access-Control-Allow-Origin` - actual origin that allows to call request To enable cors for api gateway you have to add support to OPTIONS request with 3 headers and for simple request just add single `Access-Control-Allow-Origin` header.

 ###### Cognito
 Cognito - managed user service that add user sing-in/sign-up/management email/phone verification/2FA logic.
+There are 2 pools:
 * User Pool - a directory with users' profiles, you can set up password strength, kind of IdP (Identity Provider) You can migrate your users into cognito, but password won't be migrated.
 If you want to migrate them with password you need to add special logic to your app: when user signin to your app - you signin him within cognito, if user doesn't exist in cognito you sign-up him with username/password.